 Note(s): Three hours of lecture, three hours of lab per week.
-Students that have earned credit for BI-344: Biological Clocks may not earn credit for BI-351: Biological Clocks

 BI 345 - Human Genetics

 An investigation into the concepts and mechanisms foundational to the study of human genetics and biomedical research on the genetic basis of health and disease.
 Topics include identifying mutations that cause genetic disorders or contribute to risk of disease, developmental, cellular and molecular mechanisms mediating genetic mechanisms of disease, and the use of genetic technology in diagnosis and treatment of medical disorders.
 A working knowledge of basic concepts in Mendelian and molecular genetics is assumed.